SNP members will gather at the SEC in Glasgow on Sunday for our 84th Annual Conference, our first since we became the second biggest party in the UK.

 In order to make conference as accessible as possible, we provide a free crèche at all our conferences.
 Find out more about the conference crèche here.

-The main events at conference are the policy debates, where delegates discuss and vote upon resolutions.
+The main events at conference are the policy debates, where delegates discuss and vote on resolutions.

 After a full day of lively discussion, members can relax in the evening with a wide selection of social events.
 Members can find the full programme of events in their Conference Handbook.